-A few years ago I noticed that my local Wegmans grocery store was carrying Irish style bangers and you can also buy bangers online.
-Obviously those sausages are perfect for this dish and it make a delicious St. Patrick’s Day dinner.
+A few years ago I noticed that my local Wegmans grocery store was carrying Irish-style bangers and you can also buy bangers online.
+These sausages are perfect for this dish and they make a delicious St. Patrick’s Day dinner with authentic flavor.

 But even if you can’t find Irish bangers you should still make this recipe!
-I made bangers and mash for years with just standard pork sausage.
-You can use any kind of good quality sausage.
+I made bangers and mash for years with just standard pork sausage or Italian sausage.
+You can use any kind of good-quality sausage.

-While pork is the most traditional sausage meat used for the meal beef, lamb or chicken sausage could also be used.
-I probably wouldn’t use a spicy sausage, but pretty much anything else would be tasty.
+While pork is the most traditional sausage meat used for the meal beef, lamb, or chicken sausage could also be used.
+I probably wouldn’t use spicy sausage.

-For the potatoes red potatoes, yellow potatoes or russet potatoes all will work fine in this dish, although russet potatoes will probably need to be peeled.
-Two pounds of potatoes are plenty to serve four people.
+Potatoes – Red potatoes, yukon gold potatoes, or russet potatoes all will work fine in this dish, although russet potato will probably need to be peeled.
+Two pounds are plenty to serve four people.